 “Mariko, my 8-year old loves your book!
 They love the story, illustrations and that they can colour it.
 It’s been a while since they were so enthusiastic about a book.
 Good luck with getting the word out – more children need to see this book!
 And I loved it too :)”

 – Sandra Luz, Toronto mother of two

 “A great picture book guide for anyone who has ever wondered where their tap water, electricity, space and water heating comes from or where their toilet/drain/poop/rain water goes.
 Find out where it all comes from and where it all goes in Toronto!
 Also, a good tool for provoking discussions about the environment and our current global environmental crisis.
 We are happy to have it as part of our library collection.“

 – Rotem Anna Diamant, Librarian and Founder Canada Comics Open Library

 Did you enjoy the book or find it useful?
 Would you be willing to provide an endorsement or testimonial to encourage others to read the book also?

-If so, please send me an email.
+If so, please send me one in an email.
 Thanks so much!

 order a book

 - The Spacing Store at 401 Richmond St., the place to go for stuff that captures the spirit of Toronto and its neighbourhoods! – restocked Dec.
 14, 2022

 - Old’s Cool General Store – near Main Subway Station in the east end of town, the coolest corner store! – in stock (checked Dec.
 17, 2022)